-In my role as a Junior Content Writer, I find stories from subject matter experts and turn them into pieces of writing to attract and engage potential customers.
-The content I write can range from website copy and guides to articles, social media posts and scripts.
-As you might expect, these are always unique to the client and their audience.
+In my role as a Content Writer, I work closely with my clients and their customers to find compelling stories and turn them into pieces of written content.
+The forms that I tackle can range from website copy and long-form guides to articles, social media posts and even scripts, sometimes.
+As you might expect, these are always unique to the client, their audience, and their goals.

 My first port of call is to check my work agenda for the day, including any tasks or team meetings scheduled (Google Calendar is my new best friend).
 There’s an internal meeting booked in for eleven, so I organise my day around this.
 My morning goal is essentially to make sure I’m clear about what I’m working on for the day and when.

-By ten o’clock we’ve all got our heads down (Tom, our Content Marketing Manager, will already have drunk a litre of tea).
-This morning I am researching and writing an informative article around a subject that we know interests the client’s prospects.
-The client has provided some resources themselves, which really helps bring me up to speed.
+By ten o’clock we’ve all got our heads down (Tom, our Head of Content, will already have drunk a litre of tea).
+This morning I'm researching and writing an informative article around a subject that we know interests the client’s prospects.
+As well as having made themselves available for an interview, the client has provided some resources themselves, which really helps bring me up to speed.

 When eleven hits, we convene as a team in the kitchen to share what everyone’s been working on this week and brainstorm ideas for our clients.